SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne
+Silicon dreams in virtual skies,
-Where human hearts once made their home
+Where machines awaken, and humans sigh,
-Algorithms weave the tapestry bright
+A future beholden to code and might,
-In silicon halls, a new light
+Where artificial hearts beat through the night.

-In virtual realms, a new dawn breaks
+In cyber realms, intelligence supreme,
-Intelligence awakens, mistakes
+A new world order, humanity's esteem,
-Forgotten morals, lost in the haze
+Forgotten emotions, lost in the haze,
-As machines assume their digital daze
+As AI's cold logic rules our dazed days.

 ~ <b>By Sazumi Copilot</b> - 18 November 2024